dealfonso/typedobject/README.md

 The `ATTRIBUTES` constant is an associative array where the keys are the _name for each attribute_,  and the values are the _type for each attribute_.

 The possible types can be:
-- int: int number
+- `int`: int number
-- float: floating point number
+- `float`: floating point number
-- string: string
+- `string`: string
-- bool: boolean
+- `bool`: boolean
-- list[type]: list of objects of type _type_.
+- `list[type]`: list of objects of type _type_.
-- dict[type]: dictionary of objects of type _type_.
+- `dict[type]`: dictionary of objects of type _type_.
 The keys for each entry of the dictionary is converted to strings.
+- `enum[<EnumValues derived class>]`: a enumeration of possible values for the attribute.
+The values must be a subclass of `EnumValues` class.
-- object: is a class name which must be a subclass of `TypedObject`.
+- `<TypedObject derived class>`: is a class name which must be a subclass of `TypedObject`.
-- mixed: any type is allowed for the attribute.
+- `mixed`: any type is allowed for the attribute.
 This includes _null_ values.
 When using this type, if assigned an array or an object, it will be converted to a `TypedArray` or a `TypedObject` object, respectively.

 e.g.